SonicZedt/ColorCount/README.md

 ]
 ```

-<br />This will get path of images from online private json, to read it require a secret key and it's can be passed in header called `X-Master-Key` as well as other extra information such as `X-Bin-Meta`
+This will get path of images from online private json, to read it require a secret key and it's can be passed in header called `X-Master-Key` as well as other extra information such as `X-Bin-Meta`
 Command:
 ```
 python colorcount.py --path https://api.jsonbin.io/b/62235e8d06182767436dca2a --hget 'X-Master-Key: <key>' 'X-Bin-Meta: true'